-I’ve swayed from staying on property to staying at a Disney Springs resort, but it’s because they are now able to offer perks that previous to 2018 were exclusive to official Disney World Resorts.
+I’ve swayed from staying on property to staying at a Disney Springs resort, but it’s because they are now able to offer perks that previous were exclusive to official Disney World Resorts.
 Does this mean that you shouldn’t look for deals on property?
 Absolutely not…but knowing in advance that your goal is to find a bed that’s close enough to a theme park OR within $6-$10 uber ride, you’re good to go.

 Over the last year, we’ve stayed at Pop Century, All Star Sports, Best Western Disney Springs and Holiday Inn Disney Springs.
 All gave different levels of access to the magic…with significantly different experiences.
 I did an article about our stay at Holiday Inn Disney Springs, if you’re interested in knowing more.